Even in winter slowdown, Seattle-area homebuyers face tough market

 “If someone lost their job at Boeing and can’t find another one here,” Gardner said, “selling their home is not a problem.”

-Looking ahead to 2021, all eyes are on work-from-home policies and how often office workers may continue to commute, Gardner said.
+Looking at 2021, all eyes are on work-from-home policies and how often office workers may continue to commute, Gardner said.

 “I’m not expecting everyone to move out to Yakima, but I think the suburbs and counties surrounding King County will benefit from more demand.”